Educational Requirements

 Related Exams

-To excel as a credit counselor, several exams and certifications can significantly enhance your credibility and expertise.
-Here are some key exams and certifications:
+To excel as a credit counselor, certain exams and certifications can significantly enhance your credibility and expertise.
+Here’s a breakdown of key exams and certifications relevant in India:

 -

-- Offered by the National Foundation for Credit Counseling (NFCC).
+- Offered By: National Foundation for Credit Counseling (NFCC) and other accredited organizations.

 -